andytudhope/living-blue-book/source/peace/laughter.md

 # Laughter

-"Music is all around it, and there the heart partakes of the joy of the Infinite Sea." — Kabîr

----

 I died listening to _Al-Haqq_, happily and with my whole heart: blown a part of something much bigger,